-471 If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should 472 send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these the draft it deems necessary in response to comments before submitting the draft to the PMO for the next review.
+- 471 If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should - 472 send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these - online and make them available for download by the public. - 474 After the Early Draft Review period has ended, the Expert Group can make any additional changes to - 475 the draft it deems necessary in response to comments before submitting the draft to the PMO for the - 476 next review.